johannpayer/holidays/README.md

 # holidays
 A fun holiday countdown full of interactive particles.
-Counts down to New Years, Valentine's Day, Saint Patrick's Day, Easter, Mother's Day, The Fourth of July, Father's Day, Veterans Day, Thanksgiving, and Christmas.
+Counts down to New Year's Day, Valentine's Day, Saint Patrick's Day, Easter, Mother's Day, The Fourth of July, Father's Day, Veterans Day, Thanksgiving, and Christmas.
 Move your cursor to repel particles.
 Holding the right mouse button causes your cursor to attract particles instead.
 Press the left and right arrow keys to switch between holidays.